microsoft/Windows-driver-samples/general/echo/umdf2/README.md

 ---
 topic: sample
-description: Demonstrates how to use UMDF 2 to write a driver and to employ best practices.
+description: "Demonstrates how to use UMDF 2 to write a driver and to employ best practices."
 languages:
 - cpp
 products: